ComputationalScienceLaboratory/ODE-Test-Problems/paper/paper.md

 # Features

 Any problem in `OTP` can be initialized using the problem name and a preset that defines documented parameters and initial conditions for that specific case.
 The `Canonical` preset is available for all problems.

-## Basic usage
+## Solving test problems

 Problems can be solved by calling the `solve()` method.
-It is possible to pass optional parameteres to the solver.
+It is possible to pass optional parameters to the solver.

 ```Matlab
 % Create a problem object